Sunyang730/sublime-jsdocs/README.md

 ### Comment decoration

-If you write a double-slash comment and then press `Ctrl+Enter`, DocBlockr will 'decorate' that line for you.
+If you write a double-slash comment and then press `Ctrl+Enter`, sublime-jsdocs will 'decorate' that line for you.

     // Foo bar baz<<Ctrl+Enter>>